mff-uk/sparqless/README.md

 ## Documentation

-The documentation located [here](https://mff-uk.github.io/sparqless/) includes installation instructions, programmer and user guides, and much more.
+The documentation located [here](https://mff-uk.github.io/sparqless/) includes installation and usage instructions, programmer and user guides, and much more.